-RiverStone Insurance (UK) maintains an efficient capital structure comprising only its equity shareholders' funds, consistent with its risk profile and the regulatory and market requirements of its business.
+RiverStone Insurance (UK) maintains an efficient capital structure comprising only its equity shareholder's funds, consistent with its risk profile and the regulatory and market requirements of its business.
 RiverStone Insurance (UK)'s objectives in managing its capital are:

-- to satisfy the requirements of its policyholders, regulators and other stakeholders; - to match the profile of its assets and liabilities, taking account of the risks inherent in the business; - to retain financial flexibility by maintaining adequate liquidity deployment and usage of capital.
+- to satisfy the requirements of its policyholders, regulators and other stakeholders; - to match the profile of its assets and liabilities, taking account of the risks inherent in the business; - to retain financial flexibility by maintaining adequate liquidity

+RiverStone Insurance (UK) considers not only the traditional sources of capital funding but the alternative sources of capital including reinsurance and securitisation, as appropriate, when assessing its deployment and usage of capital.
 RiverStone Insurance (UK) manages as capital all items that are eligible to be treated as capital for regulatory purposes.
 RiverStone Insurance (UK) is regulated by the Prudential Regulation Authority and Financial Conduct Authority ("FCA") and is subject to insurance solvency regulations which specify the minimum amount and type of capital that must be held in addition to the insurance liabilities.
 RiverStone Insurance (UK) manages capital in accordance with these rules and performs the necessary tests to ensure continuous and full compliance with such regulations.
 RiverStone Insurance (UK) has complied with all of its capital requirements throughout the year.